Clerk’s Office

 The Clerk’s Office oversees the Municipal Elections in Brockville.
 To view up to date information about the Municipal and School Board Elections please view the Municipal Election webpage.

-To update or review your contact information for the next municipal election, please contact the Municipal Property Assessment Corporation.
+To update or review your contact information for the next municipal election, please Register to Vote.

 The Clerk’s Office is located inside City Hall.
 To meet with staff inside City Hall, you must first check in at Customer Service, located on your left after you enter through the building’s front doors.